-I joined MSF’s Bangladesh mission in January, when Rohingya refugees were still fleeing the last outbreak of violence in Rakhine State that started in October 2016.
+I joined MSF’s Bangladesh projects in January, when Rohingya refugees were still fleeing the last outbreak of violence in Rakhine State that started in October 2016.
 The clinic was consistently busy, with around 350 patients a day in the outpatient department and around 200 admitted patients a month.
 The people had run out of money and their health deteriorated.

 We saw more and more people with severe malnutrition, particularly children under five years old.
 At one point we had 20 patients a day with severe measles in our isolation tent.
 We received a lot of trauma, and lots of accidents involving children, tetanus, rabies, and other cases I wasn’t used to seeing at home.
 At the facility we rarely see a newborn that weighs more than 2,500 grams (around five and a half pounds).
 The mothers are usually malnourished, so the babies don’t have a very good start.